ajkrebs/ajk/README.md

 / < /

 Takes in any number of integer arguments.
+If any argument is not an integer, it will fail with an error.
+Returns true if the list of integers is in descending order.

 / > /

+Takes in any number of integer arguments.
+If any argument is not an integer, it will fail with an error.
+Returns true if the list of integers is in increasing order.

 // Lists //